 Alterations by the School are addressed in Section 12.01 of the Lease Agreement.
 It states that the School “shall not make or permit to be made any alterations to the Premises without the prior written consent” of the Church.
 The Lease Agreement contains provisions concerning the process, conditions and standards for the School to make alterations to the building.
 We bring to your attention that, under Section 12.05 of the Lease Agreement, the Church may, in its sole discretion, correct or remove any alterations made without the prior written consent of the Church at the School’s expense.

-• Utilities.
 The School is required, under Section 8.04 of the Lease Agreement, to pay the Church the amount of the “Tenant’s Utility Costs” shown on monthly invoices prepared by the Church, except to the extent the School pays any of the Tenant’s Utility Costs directly to a supplying utility company.
 The term “Tenant’s Utility Costs” is defined in the Lease Agreement to mean the cost of utilities for the premises, including, without limitation, the costs of water, power, fuel, heating, lighting and air conditioning.

-• Grounds.
-The Grounds designated on an exhibit to the Lease Agreement encompass about 86 acres of land on which are located numerous burial sites, open spaces, the church, the Church’s business office and other facilities related to the operation of Church’s cemetery business.
-The School regularly uses the playground area located adjacent to the School Wing.
+• Maintenance Service Contracts.
+The School, at its sole cost and expense, is required to enter into and maintain service contracts with respect to the “Building Systems” serving the premises pursuant to Section 14.02 of the Lease Agreement.
+The term “Building Systems” is defined in Section 8.03 to mean, collectively, the building’s heating, ventilation and air conditioning, electrical, water and sewer systems.

+• Gross Rental Conversion.
+The Lease Agreement includes a provision for the School to pay to the Church, as part of the Gross Rent, its “share of operating costs for the Building, Grounds and other common areas”.
+It is the intention of the Church to adjust this amount in 2016 to more accurately reflect our costs of common areas, such as the cost of cleaning and maintaining the Gallery bathrooms.

 • Parking.
 An area designated for parking by the School is clearly shown on an exhibit to the Lease Agreement as the Tenant Parking Area.
 The School has raised concerns that the Tenant Parking Area may be inadequate to accommodate the School’s future operations.